 For generations, transgender people have suffered various forms of abuse (and even death) for challenging the views, notions, and stereotypes around “male” and “female” identity.
 Every year we set aside November 20 as a Transgender Day of Remembrance.
 This holiday is meant to honor, commemorate, and memorialize those who face discrimination and stigma (often on a daily basis) across the nation.
-This holiday is also meant to advocate for transgender people’s rights as well as focus on the persistent struggles transgender people face in their everyday lives, and how others can share their love, support, and hope.
+This holiday is also meant to advocate for transgender people’s rights as well as focus on the persistent struggles they face in their everyday lives, and how others can share their love, support, and hope.

 Transgender Day of Remembrance timeline